 Bouddi National Park Travel Guide

-When you arrive in Bouddi National Park, you will see many joyous coastal sights.
-Many people who visit the splendid coastal areas are overwhelmed with excitement as they admire impressive geographical features.
-Explore the park to see towering cliffs, sparkling waters, and impressive rock formations.
+When you arrive in Bouddi National Park, you will see many coastal sights.
+People who visit explore the park to see towering cliffs, sparkling waters, and impressive rock formations.
 Bouddi National Park also shelters one of Australia’s last temperate rain forests.
-During your adventures in the forest, you will surely encounter a variety of plants and animals.
-If you walk quietly, you may spot rare avian species.

 During your travels in the park, you will likely visit numerous coastal lookouts that peer over a vast stretch of ocean.
 The bodies of water that border the park are the Tasman Sea and Maitland Bay.
 If you enjoy an overland trek across Bouddi National Park, you’ll stumble upon several peaceful streams and creeks.